gkbichara/gaffers-notebook/README.md

 ```

 This runs the complete pipeline:
-1. Scrapes latest team data from football-data.co.uk
+1. Scrapes latest team data from football-data.co.uk → uploads to Supabase
+2. Runs incremental ELO calculations → uploads ratings to Supabase
-2. Performs YoY analysis for all leagues
+3. Performs YoY analysis for all leagues → uploads to Supabase
-3. Fetches player contribution data from Understat
+4. Fetches player contribution data from Understat → uploads to Supabase
-4. Exports all results to CSV files
+5. Saves local CSV cache in `data/` folder

 ### 3. Run Components Individually (Optional)